 - Identified a Sexual Harassment Officer (SHO) at every agency to investigate allegations of sexual harassment;

-- Train all employees on related laws and policies by February 28, 2018; and
+- Train all employees on related laws and policies; and

-- Complete response training for all managers and supervisors by March 14, 2018.
+- Provide response training for all managers and supervisors.

 Sexual harassment violates our DC values, we take all claims of harassment seriously, and we remain committed to providing a safe working environment for all employees.